olekscode/Blog/posts/normalization/index.md

 Where $j$ is the smallest integer such that $ \max(|x_i'|) < 1 $.

-## Which Normalization Technique Should I Use?
+## Which Normalization Technique Should You Use?

 The most frequently used normalization techniques are the min-max normalization and z-score normalization.
 Other methods that I described in the previous section can be useful in some special cases.
 For example, clipping can be used to remove outliers, log scaling can help if your data is shifted to the left.